scottbw/analytics-udd/udd/module_instance.md

 ## MOD_ONLINE
 ### Description
-Whether this module_instance is delivered wholly online
+Whether or not this module_instance is delivered wholly online.

 ### Purpose
 Analytics